 As a limited company contractor, you will be able to claim expenses for any costs that you incur as a direct result of your business.
 Complete the form at the bottom of the page to download our expenses guide, where you can see what legitimate business claims you can make

 QAccounting have developed a unique expenses app for all clients.
 Available on your phone or tablet the app allows clients to submit business and mileage claims on the go without having to scan in documents or fill out any paperwork.

 Key Points To Consider

-Limited company expenses such as for travel (mileage/public transport costs), sustenance (lunch, food or drink) and accommodation (hotels etc.) are common with contractors, but please make sure you are aware of what you can and can’t claim for.
+Limited company expenses such as for travel (mileage/public transport costs), subsistence (lunch, food or drink) and accommodation (hotels etc.) are common with contractors, but please make sure you are aware of what you can and can’t claim for.

 - Throughout the duration of a contract, a freelancer/contractor will have to pay expenses, and then reimburse themselves from their limited company.